unfor19/kubernetes-localdev/README.md

     kubectl apply -f cert-manager/cert-manager-crds-1.2.0.yaml     && \
     helm upgrade --install --wait cert-manager jetstack/cert-manager --namespace cert-manager --version v1.2.0
     ```

-1. **IMPORTANT**: The ClusterIssuer will fail to create if cert-manager is not ready; see the Troubleshooting section if you experience any issues
+2. **IMPORTANT**: The ClusterIssuer will fail to create if cert-manager is not ready; see the [Troubleshooting][#Troubleshooting] section if you experience any issues
-1. **macOS/WSL2**: Create a ClusterIssuer, Certificate and deploy the [2-green.yaml](https://github.com/unfor19/kubernetes-localdev/blob/master/2-green.yaml) application.
+3. **macOS/WSL2**: Create the [cert-manager/clusterissuer.yaml](./cert-manager/clusterissuer.yaml) and deploy the [2-green.yaml](https://github.com/unfor19/kubernetes-localdev/blob/master/2-green.yaml) application.
     ```bash
     # This issuer uses the TLS secret `kubemaster-me-ca-tls-secret` to create certificates for the ingresses
     kubectl apply -f cert-manager/clusterissuer.yaml && \
-    # Create a TLS Certificate for `kubemaster.me` and `*.kubemaster.me` (or specific sub-domains).
-    # IMPORTANT: This step is done once, there's no need to create more certificates since all of the sub-domains are covered in the same certficiate
-    kubectl apply -f 2-certificate.yaml && \
     # Deploy sample app
     kubectl apply -f 2-green.yaml
     ```
-1. **macOS/Windows**: Check connectivity to the deployed `green` app, open browser, and navigate to https://green.kubemaster.me (port 443).
+4. **macOS/Windows**: Check connectivity to the deployed `green` app, open browser, and navigate to https://green.kubemaster.me (port 443).
 You should see a cat in a green scenery

     ![results-baby-cat](https://d33vo9sj4p3nyc.cloudfront.net/kubernetes-localdev/results-green-cat.png)